yiisoft/docs/010-code-style.md

 ### Chain calls

 Chained calls should be formatted for better readability.
-If it is a long chain that doesn't fit line length (120 characters) then each call should on a new line:
+If it's a long chain that doesn't fit the line length of 120 characters, then each call should on a new line:

 ```php
 $object